stnoah1/homepage/content/authors/admin/_index.md

   url: "https://engineering.purdue.edu/cdesign/wp/"

 # Short bio (displayed in user profile at end of posts)
 bio: I am a Master student in the Mechanical Engineering Department at Purdue University and member of [C DESIGN LAB](https://engineering.purdue.edu/cdesign/wp/) My research interests lie at the intersection of Computer Vision and Robotics, focusing on 3D Geometric Deep Learning for recognizing and synthesizing 3D objects.
-In this area, I applied machine learning (deep learning) algorithms for Augmented/Virtual Reality and Smart Factory.
+In this area, I applied Machine Learning (Deep Learning) algorithms for Augmented/Virtual Reality and Smart Factory.

 interests:
 - 3D Computer Vision
-- Deep Learning
+- Machine Learning / Deep Learning
 - Virtual / Augmented Reality

 education: